 - Cooking: Use wild garlic leaves in salads, pestos, or as a seasoning in soups and stews.
 The flowers can also be used as a garnish.

-- Preserving: Wild garlic can be blended into a pesto or infused in oil for later use.
+- Preserving: Blend wild garlic into a pesto or infuse it in oil for later use.

 Goosegrass (Cleavers)